eladyaniv01/SC2MapAnalysis/README.md

 for label, region in map_data.regions.items():
     region.plot_perimeter()

-# or, just plot on
+# or, just plot one
 map_data.regions[4].plot_perimeter()

 ```